Edwin Mills (economist)

 He edited the second volume (titled Urban Economics, 1987) and co-edited with Paul Cheshire the third volume (titled Applied Urban Economics, 1999) of the Handbook of Regional and Urban Economics.
 His special interest in Indian urbanization is reflected in his co-authored work with Charles M. Becker (Studies in Indian urban development, Oxford University Press, Oxford, for the World Bank, 1986), with Charles M. Becker and Jeffrey G. Williamson (Indian Urbanization and Economic Growth since 1960, The Johns Hopkins University Press, 1992) and with Arup Mitra (Urban Development and Urban Ills, Commonwealth Publishers, 1997).
 He contributed to policy making and advised the policy makers in several countries in the world.
 He was the Principal Resource Person of the collaborative study of urban poverty in seven southeast Asian countries, Asian Development Bank, 1992-1993.

-He served a large large number of committees related to city development, waste management, communication network, transport, vehicle and air quality, energy issues, rural studies, population growth and land use change, etc. He was a visiting scholar/professor at a large number of universities and other organisations including the World Bank and the Urban Land Institute.
+He served a large number of committees related to city development, waste management, communication network, transport, vehicle and air quality, energy issues, rural studies, population growth and land use change, etc. He was a visiting scholar/professor at a large number of universities and other organisations including the World Bank and the Urban Land Institute.

 The Regional Science Association International Conference (Chicago, November 1992) dedicated three sessions in his honor.
 He was also honored for 20 years of service by the Economics Institute, August 1995.
 A conference was organised in his honor at Allen Center, Kellogg School of Management, April 11, 12, 1992, on his retirement as Editor, Journal of Urban Economics (papers published in the Journal of Urban Economics, Vol. 34, No. 2, September 1993).